FDio/vpp/docs/whatisvpp/supported.rst

 Operating Systems and Packaging
 -------------------------------

-FD.io VPP supports package installation on the following recent LTS operating systems releases:
+FD.io VPP supports package installation on the following recent LTS releases:

-* Operating Systems:
+* Distributions:

    * Debian
    * Ubuntu
-   * CentOS
-   * OpenSUSE

 For more about VPP performance press next.